jsdf/traceviewer/README.md

 ## usage

-I haven't quite packaged this up for release yet, but if you want to try it now, you can clone this repo.
+I haven't quite cleaned this up for release yet, but if you want to try it now, you can clone this repo.
 The API is:

 ```js
 import Trace from './src/Trace';